mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 ###Exit status

-After a shell script is executed, it returns two types of exit status:
+After a shell script is executed, it returns two types of exit statuses:

 * If the command is successful, it returns value zero(0)

 * If the command is not successful, it returns a nonzero value in the range between 1 to 255;

-We can examine exit status of your last command by using parameter '$?':
+We can examine the exit status of your last command by using parameter '$?':

 ```
 $ true; echo $?